-Did you know The Craig Reger Group owns its own moving truck and its free for our clients to use?
+Did you know The Craig Reger Group offers its own moving truck free for clients to use?
 Contact us today to reserve the truck for your move!

 Two Months Before

 Sort and purge.
 Go through every room of your house and decide what you’d like to keep and what you can get rid of.
 Think about whether any items will require special packing or extra insurance coverage.

 Research.
 Start investigating moving company options.
 Do not rely on a quote over the phone; request an on-site estimate.
 Get an estimate in writing from each company, and make sure it has a USDOT (U.S. Department of Transportation) number on it.

 Create a moving binder.
 Use this binder to keep track of everything—all your estimates, your receipts, and an inventory of all the items you’re moving.

 Organize school records.
 Go to your children’s school and arrange for their records to be transferred to their new school district.

 Six Weeks Before

 Order supplies.
 Order boxes and other supplies such as tape, Bubble Wrap, and permanent markers.
 Don’t forget to order specialty containers, such as dish barrels or wardrobe boxes.

 Use it or lose it.
 Start using up things that you don’t want to move, like frozen or perishable foods and cleaning supplies.